Available for the following Plan types:

 When you navigate to conversions, you’ll see a few sections.
 We’ve named the different sections of Conversions and will be referring to them throughout this article, so you can use this section as a reference.

 Conversions Composer - the panel at the top of the Conversions home page where you can choose your Conversion Funnel, cohort, date range, and signals that Conversions can consider.

 Opportunity Table - the list of prioritized results that Conversions will return to you based on your funnel set up.

-Conversions Funnel Builder - the view you will see when you edit or create a conversion funnel.
+Conversions Funnel Builder - From the conversion composer, select funnel, and click create custom funnel.
+A module appears that allows you to edit or create a conversion funnel.